Kremmen: The Movie: Errors

-Reaction
+Release

-Having been used to the animation of Cosgrove Hall Films, few fans warmed up to the crude animation (provided by Norwood Studios in Leeds), and the continuous references to its thin plotline became monotonous after a while.
 The film had a limited release to UK cinemas as a “short” to be shown before a main feature, but was mainly distributed as a video, accompanied by 30 minutes of dance routines by Hot Gossip.
 Like Everett's other film, Bloodbath at the House of Death, it is unavailable in the United States.

 Characters

 All characters depicted are played by Kenny Everett: